ghlecl/prog_as_a_tool_support/README.md

 python analyze.py "my file name"

 ####Numpy Python
+#####Approx
+The program uses Numpy functions instead of the hand written ones, but implments the same algorithm with the same command line interface.

+python analyze.py "my file name"

+#####Gradient
+The program uses Numpy functions and a difference algorithm to find the width and center of the profile.
+The algorithm is based on the maximum and minimum of the derivative of the profile to extract the two 50% positions.
+Then, the rest of the algorithm is pretty much the same.

+python compute_sym.py "my file name"

 ####C++
 The program is a single cpp file which contains everything.
 It relies only on the